Caleb S.

 APA Format In-Text Citation

-In-text citations and references go hand in hand.
-Mention the complete references of the cited sources in the references section.
+In-text citations are a critical attribute of the APA format.
+Both in-text citations and references go hand in hand.
+While following the APA format, always mention the complete references of the cited sources in the references section.

 Two things must appear in the text: